krkruk/arduino-robot-tutorial/docs/chapters/1_io_handling.md

 }
 ```

-It way more complex, lots of bit shifts and poor readability.
+Isn't it way more complex, is it?
+Lots of bit shifts and poor readability.
 You certainly can see `setup()` and `loop()` blocks.

-To initialize pin mode (remember: `pinMode()` function?), you need to follow documentation *13.2.3 Switching Between Input and Output* [^3] and set DDRB's value to 1, or precisely `0b0000 0001`.
-The port shall work as the output device allowing to set/unset state.
-If you want to connect an LED to `D12` (also known as PB4), you can enable direction by assigning `DDRB = (1 << PB4)` or even `DDRB = 0b0001000`.
-To enable pin, you need to operate on a different register: PORTB.
-Operation `^=` means toggling a value under the given bit location.
-In Arduino, you would call `digitalWrite(pin, LOW|HIGH)` twice.
+To initialize pin mode (remember: `pinMode()` function?), you need to follow documentation
+*13.2.3 Switching Between Input and Output* [^3] and set DDRB's value to 1, or precisely `0b0000 0001`.
+The port shall work as the output device allowing you to set/unset state.
+If you want to connect an LED to
+`D12` (also known as PB4), you can enable direction by assigning `DDRB = (1 << PB4)` or even `DDRB = 0b0001000`.
+To enable pin, you need to operate on a different register: `PORTB`.
+Operation `^=` means toggling a
+value under the given bit location.
+In Arduino, you would need to call `digitalWrite(pin, LOW|HIGH)` twice.

 Clearly, AVR can be much harder to comprehend.
 So why bother?
-Well, some day you may be asked to implement a simple firmware on ATtiny13, a microcontroller with very little resources.
+Well, some day you may be asked to
+implement a simple firmware on ATtiny13, a microcontroller with very little resources.
 The AVR example requires 166 bytes, the Arduino one: 924bytes.
-Any framework shall add additional overhead and consume more flash on your device.
-You need to be very conscious about resources and the platform limits (i.e., stack depth - nesting functions calls may also lead to errors!).
+Any framework shall add additional
+overhead and consume more flash disk space on your device.
+You need to be very conscious about resources
+and the platform limits (i.e., stack depth - nesting functions calls may also lead to errors!).

 ## Digital input and pull-up resistors
 It's time to get some input events from the world.
 An obvious choice is a push button.
 A simple device that breaks a circuit if anyone pushes it...